CodyXLanee/bomberman42/src/gameEngine/README.md

 else
     run to a safe place`

-# PlayerManager
+## PlayerManager

 This is the interface beetween the Players (human or AI) and the actual Players game entities.
 What it mostly does is just propagates the proper events relative to player action like moving or spawning a bomb.

-# CollisionManager
+## CollisionManager

 Handles the movement of players and enemies according to the datas set by the other managers, while (obviously) taking collisions into account.

-# EnemyManager
+## EnemyManager

 Handles the movement logic of enemeies as well as what happens when an enemy dies.

-# BombManager
+## BombManager

 Handles the logic relative to Bomb explosions.
 Bombs set themselves to a certain state when they should explodes, the bomb manager then spawns flames accordingly and destroys the bomb.
 It also deletes flames when they should disapear (similarly to the bombs, it's the Flames that set themselves to a certain state when they should disapear).

-# BonusManager
+## BonusManager

 Spawns Bonus when a brick breaks and applies it's effect on the player when it is activated.
+It's here that the probability for each bonus to drop is defined.

-# WinManager
+## WinManager

 Checks if the game is won.
 If the game mode is Campaign, it spawns a WinSpot rather than finishing instantly the game once the win ncondition is met.